Diet 101: Ayurvedic Diet

 Ayurvedic eating is pretty much the opposite of a fad diet — it’s existed for some 5,000 years.
 Here’s what you need to know about doshas, kitchari bowls and eating mindfully.

 From the Ketogenic diet to Whole30, there are a lot of philosophies about healthy foods and eating habits like loading up on healthy fats or cutting out dairy and gluten for good.
-Enter Ayurveda, an ancient Indian approach of holistically healing the body with food and herbs.
-And recently it’s been getting a lot of buzz in the wellness world.
-(You’ve probably seen a kitchari bowl or two on your social feeds.)
+Then there's Ayurveda, an ancient Indian approach of holistically healing the body with food and herbs.
 Curious?
-Here’s what you need to know before making space in your cabinet for cultured ghee.
+Here’s a primer.

 What Is Ayurveda?

 Pronounced ay-er-vey-da, the word literally translates to the knowledge of life (“ayu” is the Sanskrit world for life; “veda” means knowledge).
 Big picture, Ayurveda preaches mindful eating — from buying sustainably to eating whole foods that make you feel good.

 To dive a little deeper, we turned to Divya Alter’s cookbook What to Eat for How You Feel: The New Ayurvedic Kitchen.
 “When people ask me to describe Ayurvedic food, my answer is: whatever your definition of healthy food is,” Alter writes.
 Alter believes ayurvedic food is “fresh, pure, seasonal, local, predominantly plant-based, nutrient rich, easy to digest, satisfying and energizing.”